bmartins654/ICC-01-personal-rep/README.md

 # ICC Student Repository
 # About
-This is the personal repository of <student-name>.
+This is the personal repository of Bruno Martins.
 I'll keep updating this repository as I advance through my cybersecurity course.